DIANA VREELAND – AN INDEPENDENT SPIRIT

 One evening at a party in 1924 Diana fell in love with an elegant, quiet man.

 Despite her alleged lack of beauty, she was a wild success in a world defined by bodies and faces: fashion.
-Fashion Editor at Harpers Bazaar for twenty six years (1936-1962), then Editor of Vogue for eight.
-Writing about Vreeland in Vanity Fair Amy Fine Colins explains that Vreeland was unerringly prescient about fashion trends, “a kind of seeress, a philosopher whose subject happened to be style.”
+Fashion Editor at Harpers Bazaar for 26 years (1936-1962), then Editor of Vogue for 8 years, Vreeland was unerringly prescient about fashion trends, writes Amy Fine Colins, “a kind of seeress, a philosopher whose subject happened to be style.”